 The unregulated development of self-storage in IBZs detracts from the City’s vision and goals for these active industrial areas.
 Self-storage facilities are seen as a low job-generating use that primarily serves household rather than business needs.
 They are typically developed on large sites near Designated Truck Routes – sites, which are in limited supply and could potentially provide future siting opportunities for industrial, more job-intensive businesses.
 Given the City’s numerous measures to support industrial businesses in IBZs and the fact that industrial employment has been growing in these areas since 2010, it is crucial to secure the future availability of sites in IBZs for businesses in industries such as distribution, construction, wholesale, logistics, transportation, film production, manufacturing and utilities.

-By introducing a Special Permit, DCP proposes a case-by-case, site-specific review process to ensure that the development of self-storage does not diminish future siting opportunities for industrial, more job-intensive businesses.
+By introducing a Special Permit, DCP proposed a case-by-case, site-specific review process to ensure that the development of self-storage would not diminish future siting opportunities for industrial, more job-intensive businesses.

 A scoping meeting was held on March 30 2017 that enabled the public to provide comments to inform the scope of work for the environmental review.
 View the Draft Environmental Impact Statement.

-Please email SelfStorage_DL@planning.nyc.gov for more information on the proposed zoning text amendment.
+Please email SelfStorage_DL@planning.nyc.gov for more information on the zoning text amendment.